 As a rule, native apps do not have serious drawbacks, and their users can take full advantage of sophisticated features such as an accelerometer, camera, GPS, and others.
 Users can install native apps through major app stores such as Google Play and App Store.

 At the same time, the development and support of native apps require significant investments.
 This is because you need two different development teams for two different platforms.
 And they have to adjust business logic, duplicate interface logic and layout to the features of each platform.

 With Flutter, you need a single development team therefore the working process runs much easier and faster.
-Hence, low-budget Flutter is becoming more popular with hi-tech businesses, compared to native technologies, as illustrated by the figure below.
+Hence, the low-budget Flutter is becoming more popular.

 Flutter vs native app: Speed of development